 - 1/2″ ID Tubing fits snugly over most Perlick type faucets.

 - If you’re an Intertap faucet user, consider the Growler Filing Attachment

-- If you use forward sealing faucets a counter pressure option is now available that allows you to easily counter pressure fill bottles without a lot of tubing and cleanup.
-See: Tapcooler Counter Pressure Filler – Hands on Review
+- If you use forward sealing faucets counter pressure option are now available that allows you to easily counter pressure fill bottles without a lot of tubing and cleanup.
+See: Tapcooler – Nukatap Counter Pressure Bottle Filler

 - Make sure your length of tubing goes all the way to the bottom of the container you’re filling